Sep 16, 2022

 Today I recognize the question for what it was: A person sincerely seeing a moment to better understand a corner of the world they were utterly unfamiliar with, and offering a weirdly delivered compliment of “my people” as an attempted icebreaker.
 Why ask your mom or friend or professor or Google about Jews when you could ask the Jew sitting right in front of you?

 My Jewish brethren are particularly good at seeing ghosts.
 Again, not that anyone should blame them.
-Like Black Americans who carry the inter-generational trauma of slavery and the Jim Crow era, American Jews carry the ancestral trauma of the Holocaust.
+Like black Americans who carry the inter-generational trauma of slavery and the Jim Crow era, American Jews carry the ancestral trauma of the centuries of displacement, pogroms and the Holocaust.
 Add to that having to witness targeted mass shootings or daily bigotry, and the unending media coverage around such events, and it’d be a wonder if any racial, ethnic, or religious minority didn’t assume the worst of the people around them.

 Just this week, an extremely well-reported piece in the New York Times on the failings of the Hasidic (ultra-orthodox Jewish) school systems was framed by Tablet, one of my favorite Jewish magazines, as a "plot" to take down Jewish education before it was even published.
 Of course, what would really be anti-Semitic is not writing about the failings of private Jewish schools with a tone of shock, but to see a hyper-conservative Jewish movement that’s failing its students as acceptable because it is a Jewish movement.
 And it would be to no one’s benefit if the fear of being seen as “anti-Semitic” prevented the Times from doing any critical reporting of Hasidic schools whatsoever.